dansmyers/ProgrammingAndSoftwareDevelopment/3-Methods_and_Recursion/Deliverables/README.md

 Complete the method `fib(n)` which finds the `n`th Fibonacci number.
 Your method has to work for both positive and negative values of
 `n`.

+Tip: You can test if `n` is positive or negative and choose the appropriate recursive case.

 ### McCarthy's 91 Function

 Mathematician John McCarthy and his colleagues defined the following function: